openhab/openhab-addons/bundles/org.openhab.binding.rachio/README.md

 ## Discovery

-The device setup is read from the Cloude setup, so it shares the same items as the Smartphone and Web Apps, so there is no special setup required.
-In fact all Apps (including this binding) control the same device.
+You need to register an application and get an API key before the binding could discover your devices.

+- Go to [Rachio Web App](https://rachio.com->login), click on Account Settings in the left navigation.
+At the bottom you'll find a link "Get API key".
+- Copy the copy and post it to the bridge configuration: apikey=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx.

 The binding implements monitoring and control functions, but no configuration etc. To change configuration you could use the smartphone App.

+Once the binding is able to connect to the Cloud API it will start the auto-discovery of all controller and zonzes under this account.
 As a result the following things are created

 - 1 cloud per account